Bear sanctuary in Romania

 70 hectares of freedom at the bear sanctuary

 In co-operation with our partner organisation Asociatia Milioane de Preteni (AMP), we make it possible for bears which were kept illegally or under bad conditions to live a species-appropriate life at the biggest bear sanctuary in Europe.
-On a total area of 70 hectares, bears have sufficient space, possibilities of withdrawal, hibernation spots and swimming spots.
+On a total area of 70 hectares, bears have sufficient space to move around and withdraw when they feel the need as well as hibernation and swimming spots.
 Apart from three extensive enclosures for the bears, there is a facility for the initial admission, a quarantine facility and an enclosure where new arrivals can get used to their surroundings.

 Animal welfare starts with humans